 The Government has officially confirmed that, for the first time, savings set aside for tax are NOT counted.
 Ideally, they should be in a separate business account.
 Even if they’re in a personal account, as long as you put a note in your UC journal the amount saved for taxes, this will be taken out of the equation for UC purposes.

 Apply for a Business Loan

-Self-employed people can now also apply for the Coronavirus Business Interruption Loan Scheme.
+Self-employed people not eligible for the SEISS can now also apply for the Coronavirus Business Interruption Loan Scheme.
 It’s likely this option is more helpful for those excluded from the scheme because their average profits are above £50,000 – but any self-employed person can apply.
 Remember, though, that this is a loan and will need to be repaid in 12 months’ time.

 The ‘Bounce Back Loan’ is another route to finance.
 It’s available for small business owners borrowing between £,2000 to £50,000.
 Loans are 100% guaranteed by the Government (making it safer for banks to offer it to you).
 The first year is interest-free, then interest is set at 2.5% per year, with a loan term of 6 years (72 months).
 Repayments start from the 13th month.
 If you’ve already applied for a loan through the Coronavirus Business Interruption Loan Scheme, that’s under £50,000, you can transfer your loan to these terms.

 Ideas to Make Money